abhigya-maskay/duetmacs-docs/07-Testing/Test Strategy.md

 ## Objectives
 - Verify `duet-rpc` installs and responds with version/help consistently.
-- Establish deterministic behavior for logging, color, output, and exit codes.
+- Establish deterministic behavior for logging, color, and output.
 - Anchor future stories with a stable, testable CLI entrypoint.

 ## In Scope